 8. Look Into a Payment Plan if Applicable

-Depending on your financial situation, ask the IRS to set up a payment plan for you so that you can pay off the debts that you owe them in manageable monthly installments.
+Depending on your financial situation, ask the IRS to set up a payment plan for you to pay off the debts you owe them in manageable monthly installments.

 Just know going in that interest and penalties will continue to build up.
 That’s why some people prefer to negotiate with the IRS.
 This is a tactic generally best done with an experienced tax attorney at your side.

-If you do this, the IRS might even drop your penalties altogether, and instead, just let you pay what you owe on your account.
+If you do this, the IRS might even drop your penalties altogether and let you pay what you owe on your account instead.
 You will first and foremost have to reach out to the IRS with how much you can afford in order to see if you are even eligible for a payment plan.

 9. File a Request For an Abatement or Appeal